datawire/ambassador-docs/docs/emissary/2.0/howtos/istio.md

 ### Installation Using YAML

-To install using YAML files, you will need to manually incorporate the contents of the `istio-integration.yaml` file shown above into your deployment YAML:
+To install using YAML files, you need to manually incorporate the contents of the `istio-integration.yaml` file shown above into your deployment YAML:

 * `pod-annotations` should be configured as Kubernetes `annotations` on the $productName$ Pods;